-Any school, organization, or individual can host and organize a Cardboard Challenge.
-Mark your calendars for October 1, 2016 and and share with your school, teacher, principal, superintendent, and/or other parents to help bring the Global Cardboard Challenge to your community.
+Any school, organization, or individual can host and organize a Cardboard Challenge at any time.
+Mark your calendars for October 7, 2017 for the 2017 Global Cardboard Challenge.
+Share the opportunity with your school, teacher, principal, superintendent, and/or other parents to help bring the Global Cardboard Challenge to your community.

 How do I share pictures/videos and connect with other Global Cardboard Challenge participants?

 Tag your photos/videos/posts with @imagination and the official #CardboardChallenge hashtag on Instagram, Facebook, Twitter, and G+.

 Join our Cardboard Challenge for Inspired Educators Facebook Group to share ideas, tips & suggestions, photos and videos, stories and reflections with other Organizers.
 Got a Google+ account?
 Post photos/videos to our Cardboard Challenge G+ Community as you go along.
 We love to see works in progress and will spotlight awesome content throughout the Challenge!